-SEX AND GENDER DISCRIMINATION: Actions that deprive other members of the community of educational or employment access, benefits, or opportunities on the basis of sex or gender including sexual orientation and gender identity.
+SEX AND GENDER DISCRIMINATION:

+Unwelcome conduct by students or employees on the basis of sex or gender including sexual orientation, gender identity, pregnant or parenting status.

 RETALIATION: Retaliation is a form of sex discrimination that is prohibited largely to promote reporting of, and cooperation with, investigations and policy resolutions involving sex/gender-based misconduct.
 It is any adverse action, or intimidation, or threat, or coercion taken against a person participating in a protected activity because that person was engaged in an activity protected by this Policy.